Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/mobileraker-companion.md

 - Your printer is now added to Mobileraker for remote access.

 !!!
 Note
-    **For now camera not working remotely on Fluidd Web interface and it will be fixed in future release of GuppyFLO.**
+    **For now camera not working remotely and it will be fixed in future release of GuppyFLO.**

 ## Configurations